tkchafin/autostreamtree/README.md

 `autoStreamTree` is designed to aid in the downstream analysis of genetic differentiation, adaptation, and ecological aspects of aquatic species, although it is versatile enough to be applicable to any dataset structured as a network.

 A key use case involves the examination of locus-wise genetic distances across network segments.
-This is efficiently done by importing the out.streamTree.tsv file, which is an output of autoStreamTree using the `-r LOC` option, into R or a similar analytical platform.
-Moreover, if autoStreamTree is run with an annotated geodatabase, such as HydroRIVERS, the resultant fitted distances are enriched with additional attributes.
-These attributes are particularly useful in conducting in-depth analyses to understand how environmental covariates influence genetic patterns, for instance, through methods like redundancy analysis.
-This multifaceted approach makes autoStreamTree a robust tool for exploring and interpreting complex genetic and ecological data in aquatic species.
+This is efficiently done by importing the geodatabase output of autoStreamTree using the `-r LOC` option into R or a similar analytical platform.
+An example of analysing variation among fitted locus-wise distances as a function of environmental variables included in the HydroATLAS dataset is provided as a [`NextFlow`](https://www.nextflow.io) pipeline, using forward-selection to reduce features and redundancy analysis (RDA) implemented in [ecopy](https://github.com/Auerilas/ecopy), can be found [here](https://osf.io/9bkgr/).

 ### Utility scripts <a name="utils"></a>